TheGhouls/oct/doc/index.rst

 Installation
 ============

-You'll need some linux packages for the installation, To install the required development packages of these dependencies on Linux systems, use your distribution specific installation tool, e.g. apt-get on Debian/Ubuntu:
+You'll need some linux packages for the installation, To install the required packages on Linux systems, use your distribution specific installation tool, e.g. apt-get on Debian/Ubuntu:

 .. code-block:: bash